-Fans of a certain multi-award-winning HBO® dramatic series and lovers of fine eating everywhere made The Sopranos Family Cookbook a runaway #1 bestseller, thanks to its intimate vignettes and delectable Old Country recipes.
-But that just got the party started.
-Now comes the ultimate guide to making every event the perfect occasion, served up by the Garden State's most gracious hostess, Carmela Soprano.
+Fans of a certain multi-award-winning HBO dramatic series and lovers of fine eating everywhere will love the ultimate guide to making every event the perfect occasion, served up by the Garden State’s most gracious hostess, Carmela Soprano.

 From graduation parties to holiday gatherings to poolside barbecues, Carmela gives you everything you need to keep your personal crew as happy as a clam in red sauce: over 75 delicious new Neapolitan-based recipes as well as scores of Soprano-approved tips on picking the ideal location, choosing tasteful decorations, whipping up the best drinks, and selecting the right music.
 Sweetening the festa are dozens of never-seen illustrations and insightful commentaries from Soprano relatives and intimates.
 You’ll find “AJ” Soprano’s confirmation invitation, advice on “party anxiety” from therapist Dr. Jennifer Melfi, a term paper by Meadow Soprano on “Why My Grandmother Can’t Cook,” advice from family friend Paulie Walnuts on throwing a surprise party, and much, much more.

 Unsure about wine?
 Follow the advice of Artie Bucco, proprietor of the renowned Nuovo Vesuvio restaurant in Newark, New Jersey: “If you have steak, a `big’ meat dish, think of a `big’ red wine like a California Burgundy.
 I guess you could match it with a big white wine, too, but I don’t know of any big white wines.”